biya-coin/biyaliquid-docs/.gitbook/developers-defi/injective-trader/injective-trader-simple-strategy.md

 # Getting Started

-Injective Trader comes built in with a "Simple Strategy" to aid with rapid prototyping and familiarizing yourself with the codebase.
+Biyaliquid Trader comes built in with a "Simple Strategy" to aid with rapid prototyping and familiarizing yourself with the codebase.

 **What it does:**

-* Monitors orderbooks for INJ, BTC, ETH
+* Monitors orderbooks for BIYA, BTC, ETH
 * Places buy orders slightly below market price
 * Places sell orders slightly above market price
 * Maintains a spread for profitability
 * Respects position limits for risk control

-**Best for:** predictable and steady trading while familiarizing yourself with Injective Trader. **Not recommended for production use.**
+**Best for:** predictable and steady trading while familiarizing yourself with Biyaliquid Trader. **Not recommended for production use.**

 **Example Logs:**

 ```
-[INFO] Placing BUY order: 0.1 INJ at $3.45 (spread: 0.5%)
+[INFO] Placing BUY order: 0.1 BIYA at $3.45 (spread: 0.5%)
-[INFO] Placing SELL order: 0.1 INJ at $3.47 (spread: 0.5%)
+[INFO] Placing SELL order: 0.1 BIYA at $3.47 (spread: 0.5%)
-[INFO] Order filled: BUY 0.1 INJ at $3.45
+[INFO] Order filled: BUY 0.1 BIYA at $3.45
 ```

 ## Customizing Your Strategy